-The Eighth Pan-Commonwealth Forum (PCF8) on Open Learning is co-hosted by the Commonwealth of Learning (COL) and the Open University Malaysia (OUM), and brings together the best minds in open and distance learning (ODL) to discuss issues of common interest, exchange ideas and explore best practices.
+The Eighth Pan-Commonwealth Forum (PCF8) on Open Learning was co-hosted by the Commonwealth of Learning (COL) and the Open University Malaysia (OUM) from 27-30 November 2016 in Kuala Lumpur, Malaysia.
+The Forum brought together the best minds in open and distance learning (ODL) to discuss issues of common interest, exchange ideas and explore best practices.

 History of the Pan-Commonwealth Forum on Open Learning